kwaldenphd/world-wide-web/README.md

 <p align="center"><a href="https://github.com/kwaldenphd/HTML-CSS/blob/master/images/Image_12.jpg?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/HTML-CSS/blob/master/images/Image_12.jpg?raw=true" /></a></p>

-60. View the page in your browser to see if the image has loaded correctly.
+60. View the page in the Replit browser to see if the image has loaded correctly.

 <blockquote>Q4: Create another link to another HTML page or image, but save that file in a different directory or folder on your computer.
 How did you have to modify the HTML to call that file in your webpage?
 Why?</blockquote>